mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 ## 3.2 - Defining numbers once, as resources

 Numbers (integers, doubles, etc.) are widely used when defining a UI.
 If you were using C# to create your UI, you'd quickly spot that you were typing the same values in multiple places and create a variable (or a constant) to store them, give them meaning, and make future changes to those values easier.
-Because we're defining the UI in XAML doesn't mean we should avoid what would be considered good practice in any other programming language.
+Just because we're defining the UI in XAML doesn't mean we should avoid what would be considered good practice in any other programming language.

-Let's start by creating a place to put the resources we're going to create.
+Let's start by creating a place to put the resources we will create.

 - In the `Resources\Styles` folder, create a new `ResourceDictionary` called `Sizes.xaml`.
 (Of course, you could put the new file somewhere else if you prefer.)

 We'll use this file to store the constant values for the sizes of things we define in the UI.
 As with elsewhere in this workshop, we're only defining a few things, but other apps you make will likely be larger and contain much more code.
 You could put everything in one big file, but as we've looked at previously, this isn't conducive to creating code that's easy to understand and maintain.

-- In `App.xaml` add a reference to this new file so that the compiler knows to make the resources available to the rest of the code in the application.
+In `App.xaml`, add a reference to this new file so that the compiler knows to make the resources available to the rest of the application's code.

 ```diff
             <ResourceDictionary.MergedDictionaries>